volpi-m/Lua-in-cpp/README.md

 make libluaincpp.so
 ```

-### What is that `sfml` folder ?

-Just ignore it, I'm trying to make an sfml binding in Lua

 ### Other issues

 If you have any idea on how to solve these problems or you want to contribute, please open an issue, I'll be happy to discuss it with you